ForAllSecure/mcode-action/README.md

     sarif_file: sarif
 ```

-Once uploaded to GitHub, you can view test results in the `Security` tab of your repository as well as your for your individual pull requests.
+Once uploaded to GitHub, you can view test results in the `Security` tab of your repository as well as for your individual pull requests.

 ![code-scanning-alert](code-scanning-alert.png)